TPZgus/ZoneSight/README.md

 # Competency Extractor

 This is a prototype tool for extracting student competency insights from audio recordings of student presentations or discussions.
+It now supports multi-speaker analysis through diarization.

 ## Prerequisites